-The organisation of the Commission on Human Rights has some similarities to that of the Strasbourg mechanism, the Human Rights Ombudsman being equivalent to the European Commission of Human Rights and the Human Rights Chamber mirroring the European Court of Human Rights.
+The organisation of the Commission on Human Rights has several similarities to that of the

+Strasbourg mechanism, the Human Rights Ombudsman being equivalent to the European Commission of Human Rights and the Human Rights Chamber mirroring the European Court of Human Rights.

 Although Article VIII para 1 seems to allow for the introduction of applications directly to the Human Rights Chamber, in principle all cases shall be brought before the Ombudsman (Article V, para 1).
 The Ombudsman may refer to the Human Rights Chamber cases where he/she finds a breach of human rights.
+Moreover, when dealing with an application the Ombudsman takes into account whether the applicant has exhausted the effective domestic remedies.